ringcentral/ringcentral-api-docs/docs/ai/speech-to-text.md

 The Speech-to-text API also supports speaker recognition if you have trained the voice signature of the speakers using the [Speaker id enrollment API](../speaker-enrollment/).
 Speaker recognition relies on the API `speakerIds` input as list of pre-enrolled speaker ids of the potential speakers in the conversation.

-!!! tip "English is currently the only supported language."
+!!!
+Note "English is currently the only supported language."

 ## Transcribing speech to text in media files